Hardwood Floors In Portland

 - No Color Fading

 - Can Be Refinished

 - Cost Effective

-There are literally hundreds of hardwood flooring materials available, so we have put together a list of common wood species that are typically used for hardwood floors.
+There are literally hundreds of materials available, so we have put together a list of common wood species that are typically used.

-Alder – one of the fastest growing hardwoods, making it a sustainable, eco-friendly hardwood flooring material.
+Alder – one of the fastest growing hardwoods, making it a sustainable, eco-friendly flooring material.

 White Ash – belonging to the olive family, without edible fruit.

 Beech – has distinctive streaks and whorls throughout.

 Yellow Birch – is most commonly used for flooring from the birch family.